-- 11.9.1 If a Unitholder requests, the Manager may, at its discretion and subject to the approval of the Investment Managers and the Trustee, arrange acceptance of securities in settlement of a purchase of Units in a Fund.
-In particular, the Manager and Trustee will only do so where satisfied that the acceptance of the assets concerned would not be likely to result in any material prejudice to the interests of Unitholders. - 11.9.2 The Manager will not issue Units in exchange for assets the holding of which would be inconsistent with the investment objective of the relevant Fund.
+- 11.9.1 If a Unitholder requests, the Manager may, at its discretion and subject to the approval of the Investment Manager and the Trustee, arrange acceptance of securities in settlement of a purchase of Units.
+In particular, the Manager and Trustee will only do so where satisfied that the acceptance of the assets concerned would not be likely to result in any material prejudice to the interests of Unitholders. - 11.9.2 The Manager will not issue Units in exchange for assets the holding of which would be inconsistent with the investment objective of the Trust.